Identify birds of prey

 Red kite

-Where: Woodland and farmland mainly in Wales and South East England.
+Where: Woodland and farmland found mainly in Wales and southeast England, but red kites are spreading across the country

 Description: Large.
-Reddish-brown plumage, black-tipped wings with white patches underneath, and a forked tail.
+Reddish-brown plumage, black-tipped wings with white patches underneath, and an unmistakable forked tail.

 Kestrel